SentryPeer/SentryPeer/README.md

 [Asterisk](https://www.asterisk.org/) etc. See
 [Episode 414: Jens Gustedt on Modern C](https://www.se-radio.net/2020/06/episode-414-jens-gustedt-on-modern-c/) for why [C](https://en.wikipedia.org/wiki/C_(programming_language)) is a good choice.
 For those interested, see my full podcast show list (https://www.se-radio.net/team/gavin-henry/) for [Software Engineering Radio](https://www.se-radio.net/)

+### Docker

+You can build the latest version of SentryPeer with [Docker](https://www.docker.com/).
+The latest version is available from [Docker Hub](https://hub.docker.com/r/sentrypeer/sentrypeer/).
+Or build yourself:

+    sudo docker build -t sentrypeer .
+    sudo docker run -d -p 5060:5060 -p 8082:8082 sentrypeer:latest

+Then you can check at `http://localhost:8082/ip-addresses` and `http://localhost:5060/health-check` to see if it's running.

+#### Environment Variables

+    ENV SENTRYPEER_DB_FILE=/my/location/sentrypeer.db
+    ENV SENTRYPEER_SYSLOG=1
+    ENV SENTRYPEER_VERBOSE=1
+    ENV SENTRYPEER_DEBUG=1

+Either set these in the Dockerfile or in your `Dockerfile.env` file or docker run command.

 ### Installation

 You have two options for installation.
 CMake or autotools.
 Autotools is recommended at the moment.
 A release is an autotools build.